williamIIImarpa/liteclerk-web3-doc/Launch-Token/Launch-Token.md

 <p> Launching a token on Polkadot involves creating and deploying a new cryptocurrency or digital asset on the Polkadot blockchain network.
 Polkadot is a multi-chain platform that allows different blockchains to interoperate and share information securely. <p>

-# steps to launch a token on polkadot
+# Steps to launch a token on polkadot
 1. Define purpose and takenomics:
 -Clearly define the purpose and use case of your token and document it in a whitepaper.
 Then, design effective tokenomics.